PART 5301 -

 (e) The Source Selection Authority (SSA) must not be the clearance approval authority.

 (f) Contract actions meeting the contract value thresholds set below must not be awarded without obtaining the required business and contract clearance approval(s).
 Contract value is determined by the definition in FAR 1.108(c).
-Clearance approval authority may not be delegated, however unit specific assignments pursuant to subparagraph (3) are authorized.
+Clearance approval authority may not be delegated (except as stated in (1)(i)).
+However, unit specific assignments pursuant to subparagraph (3) are authorized.

 (1) Clearance Approval by the DAS(C)/ADAS(C):

 (i) The DAS(C) or ADAS(C) are the business clearance approval authorities for all noncompetitive contract actions $500M or more and competitive contract actions valued at $1B or more; and any other contract action identified as special interest by the DAS(C) or ADAS(C) regardless of dollar amount.
+The DAS(C) or ADAS(C) may delegate business clearance authority on a case-by-case basis.
 The procedures in MP5301.9001(f) must be followed for business clearance at the DAS(C) or ADAS(C).
 SCOs/SCCOs retain contract clearance approval authority.

 (ii) To facilitate planning for SAF/AQC Business Clearance approvals, MAJCOM/DRU SCOs (or for AFLCMC and SMC, the SCCOs) must use the reporting tool to project SAF/AQC Business Clearance approvals.